s-andrews/BamQC/README.md

 BamQC is a cross-platform application, written in java.
 In theory it should run on any platform which has a suitable java runtime environment.
-It's been tested on Windows, MacOSX 10.6 and Linux running java v1.6, 1.8 and 1.8.
+It is been tested on Windows, MacOSX 10.6 and Linux running Java v1.6, v1.7 and v1.8.

 Download